BaoyingShan0/Daily-drought-events-identification/README.md

 # Identify drought events on a daily scale (Daily SPI with removal and merging process)

 ## Introduction
-This repository is to identify drought events on a daily scale, based on the daily Standardized Precipitation Index (SPI).
+This repository is to identify drought events on a daily scale, based on the daily SPI (Standardized Precipitation Index).

 ## Requirements
 - MATLAB